 We enter into interest rate swaps to achieve a targeted mix of fixed and variable rate debt.
 We principally receive fixed rates and pay variable rates, resulting in a net increase or decrease to Interest expense.
 These swaps are designated as fair value hedges and hedge against interest rate risk exposure of designated debt issuances.
-At December 31, 2023, the fair value of the liability of these contracts was \$4.5 billion.
-At December 31, 2022, the fair value of the liability of these contracts was \$4.6 billion.
-At both December 31, 2023 and 2022, the total notional amount of the interest rate swaps was \$26.1 billion.
+At December 31, 2024 and 2023, the fair value of the liability of these contracts was \$5.3 billion and \$4.5 billion, respectively.
+At December 31, 2024 and 2023, the total notional amount of the interest rate swaps was \$24.0 billion and \$26.1 billion, respectively.